metabrainz/troi-recommendation-playground/README.md

         Options:
           --help  Show this message and exit.

-To generate an LB Radio playlist with an artist and a tag, use the following:
+To generate an LB Radio playlist on easy mode with an artist and a tag, use the following:

     troi playlist lb-radio easy "artist:(pretty lights) tag:(chillwave)"